merc1er/bitcoinpython/docs/source/community/updates.rst

 GitHub
 ------

-The `project page <https://github.com/ofek/bitcash>`_ on GitHub remains the best way to track the development of Bitcash.
+The `project page <https://github.com/ofek/bitcoinpython>`_ on GitHub remains the best way to track the development of bitcoinpython.

 Twitter
 -------